 Participants in this program will reside with a local family during the initial orientation session.
 With the beginning of the regular German university calendar students have the option of staying in a student residence hall or finding alternative accommodation in the city.
 Most students avail themselves of the latter option, living in an apartment with local students.

 Berlin: Freie Universität Berlin

-The University of Chicago Berlin program provides students in the College with an opportunity to live and study for an academic year in the exciting capital of a reunited Germany.
+The University of Chicago Berlin program provides students in the College with an opportunity to live and study in the exciting capital of Germany.

-The program is operated by the Berlin Consortium for German Studies (BCGS), an association of six American universities: Chicago, Columbia, Cornell, Johns Hopkins, Pennsylvania and Princeton.
+The program is operated by the Berlin Consortium for German Studies (BCGS), an association of six American universities: Chicago, Columbia, Cornell, Johns Hopkins, Pennsylvania, and Princeton.
 It is based at the Freie Universität Berlin, a pre-eminent German university located in Dahlem, a villa district in southwest Berlin.
 Program participants also have access to courses at other major Berlin institutions including Humboldt University and the Technical University.
-Chicago students are expected to participate in the Berlin program for the full academic year, though a two-quarter option is possible (Autumn and Winter OR Winter and Spring), or an Autumn semester option for students who will take courses in English.
+Chicago students are encouraged to participate in the Berlin program for the full academic year, though a two-quarter option is possible (Autumn and Winter OR Winter and Spring), or an Autumn semester option for students who will take courses in English.

 The program begins in late August with a six-week orientation session featuring a concentrated German review course.
 The German university calendar begins in early October and concludes in mid-July.
 It is divided into two semesters, separated by a break from mid-February to mid-April.
 Usually BCGS students take three courses in the first semester and four in the second.
 In the first semester, one of these courses will normally be a BCGS course taught (in German) exclusively to program participants by the BCGS Academic Director.
 Students in need of further language work may also be asked to take an advanced language course in the first semester.
 In the second semester, with the Academic Director’s approval, students have the option of pursuing an independent study project.